 Information for families

-Welcome to the 4th year of Forest Kindergarten and our continually expanding Youth Programs in the Middlesex Fells!
-This information is designed to familiarize you with the general philosophy of Forest Kindergarten and related programming, and to give you and your child an idea of what to expect this summer.
-We are looking forward to an exciting summer of learning and exploring together!
+Welcome to our continually expanding Youth Programs in the Middlesex Fells!
+This information is designed to familiarize you with the general philosophy of Forest Kindergarten and related programming, and to give you and your child an idea of what to expect.
+We are looking forward to an exciting season of learning and exploring together!

 We will use lots of positive reinforcement to help children build respect for every living thing they encounter in the forest, as well as for themselves and each other.
 To help them build this respect as well as effective communication skills, social skills, and empathy, we will continuously remind the children about the following Rules for Kindness: